-Using the 2.6 meter telescope at the Byurakan Observatory, astronomers monitored the flare stars HU Del, CM Dra, WX UMa, and VW Com over a two month period, observing that the energy distribution in the spectrum of flare star WX UMa changed sharply making it almost 15 times brighter in a matter of 160 seconds.
+Using the 2.6-meter (8.5-foot) telescope at the Byurakan Observatory, astronomers monitored the flare stars HU Del, CM Dra, WX UMa, and VW Com over a two month period, observing that the energy distribution in the spectrum of flare star WX UMa changed sharply making it almost 15 times brighter in a matter of 160 seconds.

 Astrophysicists at the University of Santiago de Compostela (Spain) and the Byurakan Observatory (Armenia) have detected a star of low luminosity which within a matter of moments gave off a flare so strong that it became almost 15 times brighter.
 The star in question is the flare star WX UMa.

 “We recorded a strong flare of the star WX UMa, which became almost 15 times brighter in a matter of 160 seconds,” explains to SINC the astrophysicist Vakhtang Tamazian, professor at the University of Santiago de Compostela.
 The finding has been published in the ‘Astrophysics’ journal.

 This star is in the Ursa Major constellation, around 15.6 light years from the Earth, and it forms part of a binary system.
 Its companion shines almost 100 times brighter, except at times such as that observed, in which the WX UMa gives off its flares.
 This can happen several times a year, but not as strongly as that which was recorded in this instance.

 Dr Tamazian and other researchers detected this exceptional brightness from the Byurakan Observatory in Armenia.
 “Furthermore, during this period of less than three minutes the star underwent an abrupt change from spectral type M to B; in other words, it went from a temperature of 2,800 kelvin (K) (2,500 Celsius) to six or seven times more than that.”